 If you need scopes in addition to the reserved scopes provided, you can create them.
 Custom scopes can have corresponding claims that tie them to some sort of user information.

-In the Developer Console, navigate to API > Authorization Servers.
+In the Admin Console, go to Security > API.

-Note: The Display Name is what the user sees in the Consent dialog box.
+Note: The Display phrase is what the user sees in the Consent dialog box.